odmin/spa-stylelint-config-gen/README.md

 npm run build
 ```
 You can read more about workspace, how to perform common tasks in the most recent version of this guide of create-react-app [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Global styles

+Use this styles for formatting code into input JSON:

+* .cssSelector
+* .cssProperty
+* .cssValue
+* .cssComment